learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 ## Summary

 In this lesson, we investigated another evaluation for classification algorithms (including logistic regression).
 Namely, the Receiver Operating Characteristic curve (ROC) which graphs the False Positive Rate against the True Positive Rate.
 The overall accuracy of a classifier can thus be quantified by the AUC, the Area Under [this] Curve.
-Perfect classifiers would have an AUC score of 1.0 while and AUC of .5 is deemed trivial or worthless.
-Next, you're going to get more practice graphing the ROC and AUC curves and making interpretations based off of them.
+Perfect classifiers would have an AUC score of 1.0 while an AUC of .5 is deemed trivial or worthless.
+Next, you're going to get more practice graphing the ROC and AUC curves and making interpretations based on them.